Accessibility statement for the Acas website

 • previous accessibility audits

-• work we've done to review and fix issues
+• work we've done to test, review and fix issues

-The accessibility audit in September 2023 was carried out to the WCAG 2.2 AA standard by the Digital Accessibility Centre.
+The audit in September and October 2023 were carried out to the WCAG 2.2 AA standard by the Digital Accessibility Centre.

 If you would like a copy of our accessibility audit reports, email digital@acas.org.uk